-Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Other, please specify Targets are monitored at the corporate level McCormick has clear targets around water management and one of our principal Purpose-led Performance goals is a 20% reduction in the water intensity.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Other, please specify SDG Targets are monitored at the corporate level McCormick has clear targets around water management and one of our principal Purpose-led Performance goals is a 25% reduction in water use from our facilities by 2030, this excludes water used in products.
 This is in line with the United Nations Sustainable Development Goal 6 (Clean Water and Sanitation).
-This target is monitored globally on a monthly SDG basis.
+This target is monitored globally on a monthly basis.